kuertee/x4-mod-ui-extensions/kuertee-ui-extensions-readme.txt

 History
 =======
+v6.0.004, 10 May 2023:
+-Mycu's contribution: custom nested Interact Menu actions.
+-Mycu's contribution: support for Urgent Orders mod and Subsystem Targeting Orders mod.
+-Mycu's contribution: support for Custom Tabs mod.
+-Mycu's contribution: new map menu callback: displayDefaultBehaviour_change_param_behaviouractive.
+-Note: From here-on, I'll be noting the contributions of other authors in the change logs.
+Apologies to Forleyor and Runekn for not noting them before.
+But you're still credited in the code directly in your code comments.

 v6.0.003, 25 Apr 2023:
 -Bug-fix: Infocentre compatibility.
 -Bug-fix: Open Briefing button was disblaed unless the Emergent Missions mod was installed.